5h33p/student_habits/README.md

 - *dropout_risk_Yes*: whether the student has dropout risk
 - *sleep_hours*: daily hours of sleep of the student

-## 2.5 Model Train and Test
+## 2.5 Model Training and Test

 This section presents the training process, as well as the metrics used to select the regression model.
 In order to get the best model, 3 different regression models were considered and tested:
 - Linear Regression
 - Lasso
 - Ridge

-  Firstly the dataset was divided into train and test sets using the `train_test_split()` function, where 20% of the data was used as test data and the `random_state` parameter was set to 8 for reproducibility, as shown below.
+  Firstly, the dataset was divided into train and test sets using the `train_test_split()` function, where 20% of the data was used as test data and the `random_state` parameter was set to 8 for reproducibility, as shown below.
   ```python
   X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2, random_state=8)
   ```